vmalloc/emacs/modes/python-mode/doc/commands-python-mode.rst

 ------------------
 Mark expression at point.

 Returns beginning and end positions of marked area, a cons.
+See also py-partial-expression.

 py-copy-partial-expression
 --------------------------